XeniaTsomp/ModelChecking/README.md

 To derive the quantitative results open the files of the model and run expiriments by using some properties.
 A number of constants have to be defined according to the results that you want to derive.

 ##### Proof-of-concept results
-For example, if you want to derive the proof-of-concept results in downstream traffic for non-attack and attack case with intervention rate 0.5 and 0.99 you have to run expiriments using the property P =?
+To take the proof-of-concept results in downstream traffic for non-attack and attack cases with intervention rate 0.5 and 0.99 run expiriments using the property P =?
 [F<=C0 finish].

-First, open the file of the non-attack case scenario "DownUpStreams_Noattack.pm" and the properties' file "epon.pctl".
-To take the quantitative results of the non-attack case scenario you have to use the defined values in Query 1 and find the probability that 1000 downstream packets will be transmitted by the OLT and received successfully by the ONU within 100 ms when packet arrival rate varies from 0.2 x 10^2 to 1 x 10^2 packets/ms, the service rate is 1 and no upstream traffic exists.
-The parameters of listening and sleep periods are set at 8ms and 20ms, respectively.
+To take the quantitative results of the non-attack case scenario open the models' file "DownUpStreams_Noattack.pm" and the properties' file "epon.pctl".
+Select the "Properties" tab and right click on the specific property P =?
+[F<=C0 finish] from the presented list.
+Select the choice "New experiment" to run the property.
+A new window opens where the models' constants have to be defined.
+Use the defined values of the Query 1 to find the probability that 1000 downstream packets will be transmitted by the OLT and received successfully by the ONU within 100 ms when packet arrival rate varies from 0.2 x 10^2 to 1 x 10^2 packets/ms, the service rate is 1 and no upstream traffic exists.
+The arrival rate of upstream can be set to any value but the parameters of listening and sleep periods are set at 8ms and 20ms, respectively.
 An example of the way you can define the constants of model is shown at the following image.

 <img src="images/down.png" width=350>